TurboNodes/client-node/README.md

 - Download the [latest release](https://github.com/L1shed/Turbo/releases) for your platform.
 - Open the downloaded executable — a new icon will appear in your system tray.
-- Click on the icon and select **"Dashboard"**.
+- Click on the icon and select **"Connect"** to pair with your account.

 ![img.png](.github/assets/img.png)
-- A page will open where you can link your wallet address via **WalletConnect** or enter it manually.
+- A page will open, if authentication is successful, you will be redirected to the dashboard and your new node will appear in the nodes list.

-After that, you will be able to see your node(s) score, shared bandwidth and reward.
+  You can add an unlimited amount of nodes as long as they are on different networks/IPs.

-In fact, you can run several nodes on different devices/IPs with the same wallet.
+Congratulations, your node is now earning passively, check out your dashboard regularly!

-### Reward
+### Monetization

 Base reward is `$0.10` per GB shared but bonuses apply such as if:
 * Your node has reached a daily connections streak over several days.